 The Eco-Fuel Research Project also has a social purpose and that is to make the students aware of energy-driven emissions and, most importantly, the impact diesel can have on improving these areas.

-Finally, if we’re really lucky, their college education may be influenced and perhaps as an end result we’ll have some enlightened pro-diesel college engineering graduates 4-5-years from now.
+Finally, if we’re really lucky, their college education may be influenced and perhaps as an end result, we’ll have some enlightened pro-diesel college engineering graduates 4-5-years from now.

 Gale Banks Engineering is continually investing in the education of individuals necessary to support the growth and service of the burgeoning light-duty diesel marketplace in the United States.
-We call upon our peers within our industry to join with us in our support.
+We call upon our peers within our industry to join us in our support.

 Gale Banks Engineering recently hosted Gabrielino High School’s demonstration of the manufacture of biodiesel fuel from soybeans using its 1-liter batch processing machine (shown).
 Left to right: Brian DuVardo (graduated; Citrus College student), Michael Winters (Technology Teacher) Adam Arce (Senior), Leneve Ong, (graduated; U.C.
 Berkeley student), Malcolm McLaren (Senior), Colleen Tan (Senior), Gale Banks, Losmeiya Huang (Senior)